 Contra-flow bike lanes are new to Wellington, and not yet common in New Zealand, but are used in many countries including Australia.
 They allow people to cycle in both directions on one-way streets.
 Contra-flow lanes work best in streets with low traffic flows and low average speeds.

-The Wellington streets, or sections of street, where these are proposed, would remain one-way for cars but become two-way for bikes.
+The Wellington streets, or sections of street, where these have been proposed, would remain one-way for cars but become two-way for bikes.
 People on bikes would share the one-way traffic lane but could also ride in the opposite direction on a cycle-only contra-flow lane.
 The street layout would vary depending on the location, but in most cases the contra-flow lanes would likely be on the road.

 Wellington's first contra-flow bike lane was installed in 2017 on a quiet service lane in Pukeahu National War Memorial Park.